 We all feel sad from time to time.
 But when this sadness never seems to fade away, it might be a symptom of depression.
 Knowing how to spot depression can help protect you and your loved ones.
 With early detection, you can beat the blues.

 Depression is a medical condition that affects how people think and behave, and the way they feel and function.
-More than feeling down or being sad, depression may affect a person's interest in activities, work and quality of life.
+More than feeling sad, depression may affect a person's interest in activities, work and quality of life.
 It can happen to anyone.
-Of the 121 million people suffering from depression worldwide, an estimated 5.8 percent of the Singaporean population are affected by it.
 The good news is, depression can be treated, especially if help is sought early.

 Depression commonly happens to adults who find difficulty coping with certain life stressors.
 Relationship issues, marital woes, financial difficulties, unemployment, life-threatening or chronic illnesses, lack of social support, loss of a loved one, or even personality can make a person prone to depression.
 Beyond just sadness, depression interferes with how you engage with people and day-to-day life.